 - If you need a reference, please email professors individually for more information.
 My firm policy is not to write references for law school and/or graduate school based on your standing in a second-year class because such a reference, compared to a 3rd-year or 4th-year reference is not useful, and would do you a disservice, not a service. - Yes I would appreciate hearing from you once you have graduated and in future years.
-For more information about other classes I teach and the field of IR, see my faculty and personal websites available through the Department of Political Science's homepage. - Although I may not remember your exact name given the number of students I have taught, I will always remember your face.
+For more information about other classes I teach and the field of IR, see our faculty and personal websites available through the Department of Political Science's homepage. - Although I may not remember your exact name given the number of students I have taught, I will always remember your face.
 It's a small world and we're only on it together for just a short time!

-11. University regulations on re-evaluation and absences
+University regulations on re-evaluation and absences

-- You are not allowed to re-write any exams or assignments, once they have been handed-in for marking, unless due to exceptional circumstances as assessed by the Professor. - If you submit the "wrong answer" to an exam or assignment (but you think it is the right answer for a variety of reasons), you are not normally entitled to submit the "right version" or get credit for being 'right' somehow.
-You must speak to the Professor who will decide the fairest option. - If you are an international student, your exams will be graded according to Canadian University standards.

-• In the event that you miss many classes or all of them, you may not have the 20% of your mark 'reweighted' to cover your absences.
-The final exam cannot be made worth 100%.
+- You are not allowed to re-write any exams or assignments, once they have been handed-in for marking, unless due to exceptional circumstances as assessed by the Associate Dean. - If you submit the "wrong answer" to an exam or assignment (but you think it is the right answer for a variety of reasons), you are not normally entitled to submit the "right version" or get credit for being 'right' somehow.
+You must speak to the Professor who will decide the fairest option. - If you are an international student, your exams will be graded according to Canadian University standards. - In the event that you miss many classes or all of them, you may not have your mark 'reweighted' to cover your absences.

-12. Regulations concerning non-medical and medical absences
+Regulations concerning non-medical and medical absences

 - Please see the student services for their updated Policy on Accommodation for Medical Illness and Student Medical Certificate.
 If you have medical illness or other documentation, you must take it to the Dean's Office or an Academic Counselor in your Faculty, who will then confirm whether you can possibly be granted accommodation.
 Any medical absence must be documented using the Student Medical Certificate or as instructed by Student Services, Dean's Office or your Academic Counselor.
 Academic Counseling will advise the Professor about accommodation and the final decisions about due dates, re-weighting, transfer weighting, etc., will be made in consultation with you and your counselor. - For work worth less than 10% (as per Policy on Accommodation for Medical Illness): non-documentable absences will not be given accommodation because various forms of allowances (allowances like "attendance marks", "participation marks", "freebies", "givens, "cushions") have already been included for incidental absences.
-See all the information above. - If we are unable to grant you fair and reasonable accommodation in our assessment, the whole percentage weight for that assignment may be added to the value of the exam for that term but it is my preference not to weigh a one-term final exam = 100%.
+See all the information above.

-13. More official regulations concerning exams
+More official regulations concerning exams